What can I do?

 Playing out on estates

 Traffic is not the only barrier to children playing out.
-Often housing estates have great and safe physical spaces but there may be other things stopping children from using them…
+Often housing estates have plenty of car-free space but other things stop children from using it…

 Barriers to playing out on estates